CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.2 Mobile Device Management (MDM) .md

 ### 1.3 Delimitation

-Mobile devices in the sense of this module are smartphones, tablets and phablets, on which mobile operating systems such as Android, iOS, Windows Phone and BlackBerry OS are installed.
+Mobile devices in the sense of this component are smartphones, tablets and phablets, on which mobile operating systems such as Android, iOS, Windows Phone and BlackBerry OS are installed.
 The security requirements of notebooks and tablets with desktop operating systems are described in other modules.
-Also, this module does not focus on how the smartphones, tablets and phablets of different manufacturers are specifically secured, as this is described in detail in the blocks for the respective operating systems, eg. Eg SYS.3.2.3 * iOS (for Enterprise) * or SYS.3.2.4 * Android. *
+Also, this module is not on how the smartphones, tablets and phablets of different manufacturers are specifically secured, as this is described in detail in the blocks for the respective operating systems, eg. Eg SYS.3.2.3 * iOS (for Enterprise) * or SYS.3.2.4 * Android. *

 2 risk situation
 -----------------